marcowork/ansible-role-revealmd/README.md

 Role Name
 =========

-This role will install revealmd and nodejs.
+This role will install revealmd and nodejs8.

 Requirements
 ------------